Rade58/portfolio-webgl/README.md

 NA PRIMER ZA BLOG MOZES RECI I U ONOM BODY TEKST

 `Check some of my posts, tutorials and protips about all kinds of exciting subjects.
-I tend to explain everything in detail, and I tend to write like I write for myself,  as much as I can, because I have a habit of revisting my posts if I forget something.
+I tend to explain everything in detail, and I tend to write like I write for myself as much as I can, because I have a habit of revisting my posts if I forget something.
 So majority of my posts end up a bit extensive, but definitely they will  be worth your time, because they definitely worth my time.
-Majority of my articles is project based, becuse I like documenting what I do, especially if I'm building project that excites me and which is using technologies that I want to explore to the maximum.`
+Majority of my articles is project based, becuse I like documenting what I'm doing, especially if I'm building project that excites me and which is using technologies that I want to explore to the maximum.`

 `These are some of the projects and programs I built over the years.`